How to Set Up and Use Multi-Factor Authentication (MFA) for SDL Desktop

 Note: If you don't have a smartphone, you can use a desktop-compatible authenticator instead.
 Options include:

-- The Microsoft Edge Authenticator: 2FA Client Add-on
+- The Microsoft Edge Authenticator: 2FA Client Add-on — see How to set up MFA with the Microsoft Edge Authenticator extension for setup instructions.

 Heads up: if your computer is ever compromised, your browser and its extensions (including a desktop authenticator) may also be compromised.
 A separate phone or hardware token offers stronger protection.